jasonbarbee/dnac-bulk/README.md

 * Exports Virtual Networks and Address pools.
 * Renames FastEthernet0/XX to GigabitEthernetX/0/XX based on the stack parameter passed.
 * Locates a MAC address or any partial mac system wide in DNA.
+* Prints Inventory and Provisioning Status of the system

 # Setup Python for DNAC-Bulk Tools
 Install Python 3 and Libraries